bubblegroup/vj_sync/README.md

 # Vanta Alert Sync
-A tool that pulls infrastructure vulnerability alterts from Vanta creates Jira related cards for the Teams to handle.
-This is currently focused on EC2 instances at the moment.
+A tool that pulls infrastructure vulnerability alterts from [Vanta](https://app.vanta.com) and creates [Jira](https://www.atlassian.com/software/jira) related cards for the Teams to handle.
+This is currently focused on EC2 instances.

 ## Usage
 Currently, this can be ran locally on an engineer's machine.